elfabx/scripts/README.md

 This means 32 positive cases in 48 data points, 99% conf. interval requested.

 See the code (or a textbook) for comments on the various methods.
+The script requires scipy to be installed in your python environment.
+(Type ``pip3 install scipy`` if not sure.)

 ## rasx2xy.py